The open floor plan has become extremely popular, but don’t underestimate the advantages to distinct rooms, with real walls.

 Design is about balance.
 Functional homes need open spaces, as well as nooks and crannies.
 The key is in figuring out the right mix for your family.

-The Case For Open Floor Plans
+The Case For An Open Floor Plan

 1. You get more livable square footage.